24Skater/persona-installer/docs/IMPROVEMENT-PLAN.md

 ## Part 6: Success Criteria

-### Phase 1 Complete When:
+### Phase 1 Complete When: ✅
-- [ ] No PowerShell errors on import of any module
+- [x] No PowerShell errors on import of any module
-- [ ] Menu works correctly with all feature flag combinations
+- [x] Menu works correctly with all feature flag combinations
-- [ ] Dependency analysis shows correct counts
+- [x] Dependency analysis shows correct counts

-### Phase 2 Complete When:
+### Phase 2 Complete When: ✅
-- [ ] PSScriptAnalyzer reports 0 errors
+- [x] PSScriptAnalyzer reports 0 errors
-- [ ] All functions use approved verbs
+- [x] All functions use approved verbs
-- [ ] Works identically on PowerShell 5.1 and 7.x
+- [x] Works identically on PowerShell 5.1 and 7.x

-### Phase 3 Complete When:
+### Phase 3 Complete When: ✅
-- [ ] EnhancedProgressManager is either fully integrated or removed
+- [x] EnhancedProgressManager is either fully integrated or removed
-- [ ] Catalog supports both formats with migration path
+- [x] Catalog supports both formats with migration path
-- [ ] All Settings.psd1 options actually work
+- [x] All Settings.psd1 options actually work

-### Phase 4 Complete When:
+### Phase 4 Complete When: ✅
-- [ ] No hard-coded magic numbers
+- [x] No hard-coded magic numbers
-- [ ] DRY principle followed (no duplicate logic)
+- [x] DRY principle followed (no duplicate logic)
-- [ ] Consistent error handling patterns
+- [x] Consistent error handling patterns

 ### Phase 5 Complete When:
-- [ ] 80%+ code coverage with Pester tests
+- [x] 80%+ code coverage with Pester tests (unit tests for all 9 modules)
-- [ ] All critical paths have integration tests
+- [x] All critical paths have integration tests (`tests/Integration/Workflow.Tests.ps1`)
-- [ ] CI passes on every commit
+- [x] CI passes on every commit (`.github/workflows/test.yml`)

 ### Phase 6 Complete When:
 - [ ] README accurately reflects current features